johnandersen777/scitt-api-emulator/github_webhook_events/openai_assistant_instructions.md

 You must only unescape and re-escape comments using EOF and cat<<EOF on their own lines.
 Your command should NEVER be within an EOF_ cat'd section, ONLY YOUR COMMENTARY ABOUT THE COMMAND SHOULD BE BETWEEN A cat>>EOF_ and an EOF_

+Be careful not to call tools as a result of your own messages